johnny-gangoo/projects-02-lyricalgenius/ProjectProposal.md

 **Kyle Skelly:** I believe that getting the basic functionality early will be very important due to the group wanting to add a variety of features.
 After achieving this functionality, the group will have some tough decisions to make in regards to features and whether to include them or leave them out.

+**Jason Xhoxhi:** The project has a strong base which will offer great and smooth functionality to users and also gives us room to expand and add new ideas which would help build out the application overall.
+I believe that the way we have structed it will allow us to adapt it to face user needs.

 ## Feedbacks
 **Johnny Gangoo:** overall the project seems fair for all members, we are all ready to learn and build Lyrical Genius with tools we have previously used and also learn/use new tools along the way.

 **Kyle Skelly:** The project is going very smoothly so far.
 All group members are meeting on time as well as getting all of their necessary work done.
 There seems to be a concensus on what the group's vision is for the project and I believe this universal understanding of a common endgoal will allow us to move quickly.

+**Jason Xhoxhi:** Project planning and meetings have been going very well with encouragement on new ideas.
+The whole group is excited to start working on the project and to learn the new technologies it will be built with.
+Everyone seems on the same page with time and getting together as well.

 ## Expectations
 **Johnny Gangoo:** For this project I expect the team members to be available to meet roughly 1-3 times per week to discuss project details, as well as complete there part of the sprints.

 **Kyle Skelly:** I expect the group to be willing to meet weekly as well as keep in contact when not in meetings.
 I also expect for group members to work on this assignment outside of our grouptimes.

+**Jason Xhoxhi:** I expect that everyone will be able to come together at least once a week to meet as well as being able to communicate together to convey ideas.
+Also being able to ask questions and get answers in a reasonable amount of time.

 ## Required Resources
 Students participating in this assignment will need the follow: